cdevents/spec/primer.md

-The [CDF Interoperability Special Interest Group][sig-interop] has produced a [table of the terms][tool-terms] used by different CI/CD tools and how they related to each other.
-The SIG is also working on distilling a recommended [shared terminology][shared-terms].
+The [CDF Interoperability Special Interest Group][sig-interop] has produced a [table of the terms][tool-terms] used by different CI/CD tools and how they relate to each other.
+The SIG Interoperability is also working on distilling a recommended [shared terminology][shared-terms].
 CDEvents strives to adopt to the shared terminology and collaborate with the SIG Interoperability.

-Work to align terms to those identified by the SIG will continue in upcoming CDEvents releases.
+Work to align terms to those identified by the SIG Interoperability will continue in upcoming CDEvents releases.

 ## Design Decisions